googleapis/google-cloud-dotnet/apis/Google.Cloud.Retail.V2/docs/index.md

 ## Note: early access users only

-This package is currently protected by an allow-list, and will not work for customers who are not registered in the early access programme.
+Some features exposed by this package are currently protected by an allow-list, and will not work for customers who are not registered in the early access programme.

 Please use the [contact page](https://cloud.google.com/contact) to